-- Examine zoning, parking ratios, and height limits for industrial zones to be accommodating to current needs, given that the needs of industrial users are shifting. - Develop industrial park design standards to ensure industrial areas have trees, green space, sidewalks, and other urban design elements. - c.
-Implement strategies to support the Richmond Marine Terminal and freight rail as economic development engines for the City. - Ensure truck access to the Richmond Marine Terminal is in alignment with Vision Zero objectives (see Goal 7). - Engage with the Commerce Road improvements projects, making sure that truck access is improved while also making sure pedestrians, cyclists, and transit-users are not forgotten, particularly to ensure workers have multiple transportation options to access industrial jobs (see Goal 8). - d.
+- Examine zoning, parking ratios, and height limits for industrial zones to be accommodating to current needs, given that the needs of industrial users are shifting. - Develop industrial park design standards to ensure industrial areas have trees, green space, sidewalks, and other urban design elements. - Implement strategies to support the Richmond Marine Terminal and freight rail as economic development engines for the City. - Ensure truck access to the Richmond Marine Terminal is in alignment with Vision Zero objectives (see Goal 7). - Engage with the Commerce Road improvements projects, making sure that truck access is improved while also making sure pedestrians, cyclists, and transit-users are not forgotten, particularly to ensure workers have multiple transportation options to access industrial jobs (see Goal 8). - d.
 Capitalize on fiber-optic speed internet infrastructure being developed along I-95/I-64 by identifying land that could be used for data centers and identifying locations for tech businesses and jobs. - e.
 Provide environmental remediation programs and funding for industrial site assemblage to create development-ready sites.

-Increase the number of jobs in Nodes by branding and marketing the Nodes.
+Increase the number of jobs in Nodes and Priority Neighborhods by branding and marketing the Nodes and Priority Neighborhoods.

 - a.
 Continue to support Venture Richmond as the Downtown Business Improvement District. - b.
-Create new Business Improvement Districts to help market Nodes. - c.
-Support existing and help establish new business associations in Nodes. - d.
-Develop marketing materials for Nodes that highlight the uniqueness of each Node, the forthcoming zoning and infrastructure improvements, and information on economic development incentives that are available in the area. - e.
+Create new Business Improvement Districts to help market Nodes and Priority Neighborhoods. - Support existing and help establish new business associations in Nodes and Priority Neighborhoods. - d.
+Develop marketing materials for Nodes that highlight the uniqueness of each Node and Priority Neighborhood, the forthcoming zoning and infrastructure improvements, and information on economic development incentives that are available in the area. - e.
 Develop marketing materials to attract target industries: 1) corporate headquarters and professional services, 2) life sciences and education, 3) financial services, 4) transportation and logistics, and 5) specialty beverages and foods.